nytimes/objective-c-style-guide/README.md

 #### Variable Qualifiers

 When it comes to the variable qualifiers [introduced with ARC](https://developer.apple.com/library/ios/releasenotes/objectivec/rn-transitioningtoarc/Introduction/Introduction.html#//apple_ref/doc/uid/TP40011226-CH1-SW4), the qualifier (`__strong`, `__weak`, `__unsafe_unretained`, `__autoreleasing`) should be placed between the asterisks and the variable name, e.g., `NSString * __weak text`.

+## Instancetype

+`init` methods should be declared as returning `instancetype`.
+Methods returning singletons must be declared as returning a concrete class and must return an object that is an instance of the declared class or any of its subclasses.

+Class methods that are declared as returning `instancetype` must return an instance of the class they are called on.
+Instance methods that are declared as returning `instancetype` must return an instance of the class of the object they are called on.

 ## Naming